FOUNDATIONSTATUTES

 • general educational work on the situation of children in society

-The ProKids Foundation aims to initiate developments and bring about change with its own programs or specially funded projects.
-Depending on the topic and the associated strategic direction, the ProKids Foundation decides whether the program will be implemented "operationally", ie as an in-house project, and/or whether partners will be brought in to complement the program with their expertise and experience.
+With its own programs or specially funded projects, the ProKids Foundation aims to initiate developments and bring about change.
+Depending on the topic and the associated strategic direction, the ProKids Foundation decides whether the program will be implemented "operationally," i.e., as an in-house project, and/or whether partners will be brought in to complement the program with their expertise and experience.

 § 3 Non-profit status